RedFOX Labs [old] Market Capitalization Achieves $1.98 Million (RFOX)

-RedFOX Labs [old] (RFOX) traded flat against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on July 22nd.
-During the last week, RedFOX Labs [old] has traded flat against the U.S. dollar.
-RedFOX Labs [old] has a total market capitalization of $1.98 million and approximately $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last 24 hours.
-One RedFOX Labs [old] coin can now be bought for approximately $0.0146 or 0.00000093 BTC on popular cryptocurrency exchanges.
+RedFOX Labs [old] (RFOX) traded flat against the dollar during the 24 hour period ending at 8:00 AM ET on July 26th.
+One RedFOX Labs [old] coin can currently be bought for about $0.0146 or 0.00000093 BTC on popular exchanges.
+Over the last week, RedFOX Labs [old] has traded flat against the dollar.
+RedFOX Labs [old] has a total market capitalization of $1.98 million and $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.